 Diphenhydramine, also known as Benadryl, can be used as an alternative for ketoifen.
-Cationic ampiphylic drugs, such as Benadryl, can inhibit phospholipase A2 and upgrade beta-2 receptors.
+Cationic amphiphilic drugs, such as Benadryl, can inhibit phospholipase A2 and upgrade beta-2 receptors.
 Phospholipase A2 is also responsible for methylated phospholipids and should be inhibited and by stopping this action, the phospholipid membrane will remain intact.

 Indeed, ketotifen is more effective because it has been used longer by strength athletes and bodybuilders for this specific purpose.
 Also, since ketoifen has been used longer, there are more solid results and data for the said drug.
 Benadryl is simply a suggestion and does not have much study or data onto it.

 Cimaterol Risks and Side Effects:

 Cimaterol give off side effects similar to clenbuterol and albuterol.
 Users of the said drug are said to be having have tremors, increased heart rate, increased sweating, restlessness, headaches, and loss of appetite.
-There are only two ways to stop the side effects, lower the intake dosage or a complete stop on usage of the drug.
+There are only two ways to stop the side effects, lower the intake dosage or a complete stop on the usage of the drug.

-Since there are very limited data with human subjects, users have no choice but to see in the animal testing can be applied to humans.
+Since there are very limited data with human subjects, users have no choice but to see in animal testing can be applied to humans.
 One very common side effect is an increase in blood pressure or hypertension.
-Many users are now aware of this issue and is constantly monitoring their blood pressure when using cimaterol.
+Many users are now aware of this issue and are constantly monitoring their blood pressure when using cimaterol.
 The main cause for this side effect is the way the compound works, or its mechanism and the only way to remedy to this is, to reduce the intake amount or a complete stop of usage.

-It is also worth noting that cimaterol, or other beta agonists, can affect and impair cardiovascular endurance or performance.
+It is also worth noting that cimaterol, or other beta-agonists, can affect and impair cardiovascular endurance or performance.
 Now, since there are no available data for such a scenario, users can only experiment with the drug themselves to see and truly experience how their body reacts to the said compound.
-So far, what is known is, that other beta agonists have a familiar body reaction to cimaterol.
+So far, what is known is, that other beta-agonists have a familiar body reaction to cimaterol.

 This includes a decrease in the levels of the amino acid taurine in the serum and the heart of users.
 To counteract these side effects, many cimatero users now are also taking in a supplement for taurine.
-Depletion of taurine from the human body is believed to be responsible for the regular occurrence of muscle cramps that can greatly affect endurance, vision problems and heart problems.
+Depletion of taurine from the human body is believed to be responsible for the regular occurrence of muscle cramps that can greatly affect endurance, vision problems, and heart problems.